A new food hall and market at the Gibson Mill redevelopment in Concord has announced its newest tenants ahead of its upcoming opening.

 The big picture: The market is the latest development project at the 100-year-old former textile mill.
 It’ll house food hall style dining and shopping similar to Charlotte’s Optimist Hall, but on a smaller scale.

 - The “locally sourced” food hall sits on 17,000 square feet with room for 10-12 vendors and a full-service restaurant.
-There are three to four stalls still available at the Market.

 Background: Gibson Mill is the former Gibson Manufacturing Company, which opened in 1899.
 Now, Gibson Mill averages about 1,000 visitors each day.
 It houses a variety of tenants, including the largest antique mall in the south.